 Using this portfolio as a base, you’re free to make any adjustments to suit your investment style or objectives.
 For example, you could:

-Reduce your allocation to Gold in favour of more exposure to bonds
+- Reduce your allocation to Precious Metals (Gold) in favour of more exposure to bonds

 You’ll get to preview your Flexible Portfolio and its risk level before finalising your selections.
 Your final portfolio risk level may vary depending on your allocations, so check to make sure it’s something you’re comfortable with.